 381 We note that the two PMIs appear to have very different approaches to their use of restricted network policies, in terms of these policies' uptake among customer segments.
 Within Greater London, [≫]% of AXA PPP's corporate customers do not have access to HCA, whereas all of Bupa's SME customers and corporate customers have access to most or all HCA's facilities.
-In contrast, [≫]% of AXA PPP's individual customers in Creater London have 'Health on Line's policies which allow access to HCA heapitals with [≫]% or insurance, and
+In contrast, [≫]% of AXA PPP's individual customers in Greater London have 'Health on Line' policies which allow access to HCA hospitals with [≫]% coinsurance, and [≫]% of Bupa's personal customers in Greater London have no access to HCA hospitals.

 - around [≫]% of Bupa's total spend in Greater London is spent through policies which do not include access to HCA.382 - 6.42 We are aware that any provisional conclusions we draw on the basis of data from Bupa and AXA PPP may not extend to all PMIs.
 We note, for instance, that HCA told us that [≫]% of Aviva's customers do not have access to HCA hospitals.
-However, we also note that [≫].^{383,384} - 6.43 On the basis of the above, and given Bupa and AXA PPP's high combined share of the PMI market,385 and the fact that the vast majority of Bupa and AXA PPP's spend in Greater London is derived from policies which do not restrict access to HCA's facilities, we consider that restricted network policies that exclude HCA have had limited uptake among PMI customers, particularly within Greater London. - On the basis of the available evidence, we provisionally readopt our conclusion in paragraph 6.426 of the Final Report that the presence of restricted networks does not necessarily strengthen PMIs' bargaining strength (relative to a situation in which PMIs do not have restricted networks).
+However, we also note that [≫].
+383,384 - 6.43 On the basis of the above, and given Bupa and AXA PPP's high combined share of the PMI market,385 and the fact that the vast majority of Bupa and AXA PPP's spend in Greater London is derived from policies which do not restrict access to HCA's facilities, we consider that restricted network policies that exclude HCA have had limited uptake among PMI customers, particularly within Greater London. - 6.44 On the basis of the available evidence, we provisionally readopt our conclusion in paragraph 6.426 of the Final Report that the presence of restricted networks does not necessarily strengthen PMIs' bargaining strength (relative to a situation in which PMIs do not have restricted networks).
 This depends on whether there is enough demand for these networks.
 On the basis of the evidence, we provisionally conclude that PMIs' outside options against HCA are not significantly improved by the presence of restricted networks, as there has been limited uptake of such policies.